 I haven’t been reviewing individual Discovery episodes, despite really wanting to, because I’ve been insanely busy as of late.
 I may do a mid-season break review, so look forward to that.
-But I wanted to take a moment to comment on last night’s episode, “Magic to Make the Sanest Man Go Mad”, and The Next Generation’s “Cause and Effect”, Discovery’s implementation of the “time loop” device being thousands of times more entertaining than the episode than most likely inspired it.
+But I wanted to take a moment to compare last night’s episode, “Magic to Make the Sanest Man Go Mad”, and The Next Generation’s “Cause and Effect”.
+To be frank, Discovery’s implementation of the “time loop” device is thousands of times more entertaining than the episode than most likely inspired it.

 “Cause and Effect”, like many later Berman-era Star Trek episodes no matter the series, is a puzzle, plain and simple.
 It does nothing and says nothing.
 A lot of people remember it fondly because the Enterprise blows up several times and Frasier shows up at the end.
 But between all that mishegas the crew painstakingly acts out the same boring card game over and over, the Enterprise’s entire propulsion system fails catastrophically due to a minor knick of its engine, and the answer to the whole thing comes down to a choice between two random actions.
 Nothing that happens says anything about the crew and their personalities or their ability to cope with their situation.
 We learn nothing about these people even as we follow them through their daily lives over and over again.
 If there is a personal conflict in the episode it’s Picard’s ridiculously long inaction as he asks for and has solutions explained to him.
 Both the tractor beam and the shuttle decompression would have worked fine if they’d been enacted thirty seconds earlier.
 But that’s never addressed because mindless discussions during a crisis are a feature of TNG, not a bug.